Classification: mTOR Inhibitor

 This medication can cause blood sugar, cholesterol, and triglyceride levels to be elevated.
 Your healthcare team will monitor for this using blood tests.
 Let your care team know if you have diabetes or high cholesterol or triglyceride levels before starting treatment.

 This medication can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
 Be sure to inform the team performing the surgical procedure that you are taking everolimus.
 You should also inform your oncology team that a surgical procedure is planned.
-In addition, any surgical incision should be fully healed prior to starting or restarting the medication.
+You will need to stop taking the medication 1 week prior to surgery.
+You should not restart the medication for 2 weeks after your surgery or until any surgical incision has adequately healed.
 If you have a surgical wound that has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.

 You, or anyone you live with, should avoid having live or live-attenuated vaccines while receiving this medication.
 These include herpes zoster (Zostavax) for shingles prevention, oral polio, measles, nasal flu vaccine (FluMist®), rotovirus and yellow fever vaccines.